-Since it will depend a bit on which viewer you want to use, we can't go into every possibility here.
-But the basics are that you would disable the Movie plugin, and then configure the ActiveX + Preview + Office + Web plugin to tell it to use something else for the appropriate file.
+If you don't get the results you want after disabling the Movie plugin, you can configure the ActiveX + Preview + Office + Web plugin to tell it to use something else for the appropriate file extension, if other viewers are installed.
 The ActiveX + Preview + Office + Web plugin acts as a bridge between Opus and other types of components which can display files.

 How to make MP3, WMA and WAV play in the viewer pane

 For WAV files, there is an option Preferences / File Operations / Double-click on Files: Use internal sound player for WAV files.
 When the option is enabled, double-clicking WAV files in Opus will play them in a little sound player window.
 (The option has no effect on double-clicks outside of Opus.)